Erasmus Darwin: Early life and education

 He was educated at Chesterfield Grammar School, then later at St John's College, Cambridge.
-He obtained his medical education at the University of Edinburgh Medical School; whether he ever obtained the formal degree of MD is not known.
+He obtained his medical education at the University of Edinburgh Medical School.

 Darwin settled in 1756 as a physician at Nottingham, but met with little success and so moved the following year to Lichfield to try to establish a practice there.
 A few weeks after his arrival, using a novel course of treatment, he restored the health of a young fisherman whose death seemed inevitable.
 This ensured his success in the new locale.
 Darwin was a highly successful physician for more than fifty years in the Midlands.
+In 1761, he was elected to the Royal Society.
 George III invited him to be Royal Physician, but Darwin declined.

-In Lichfield, Darwin wrote "didactic poetry, developed his system of evolution, and invented amongst other things, a carriage steering mechanism, a manuscript copier and a speaking machine.

 Personal life

 Darwin married twice and had 14 children, including two illegitimate daughters by an employee, and, possibly, at least one further illegitimate daughter.

 In 1757 he married Mary (Polly) Howard (1740–1770), the daughter of Charles Howard, a Lichfield solicitor.
 They had four sons and one daughter, two of whom (a son and a daughter) died in infancy: